IRAS Unveiled 3 Common Mistakes made by the Companies during Tax Filing

 How to file accurate annual tax return by avoiding the common mistakes

 Recently, the IRAS (Inland Regulatory Authority of Singapore) has highlighted on the most three common mistakes that the companies often made.
+They can easily avoide these by taking advise from competent Singapore accounting services.

 1) Failure to keep proper records and accounts